-The Wild & Scenic Film Festival is on tour again this year, and making a stop to Denver’s Sie FilmCenter on January 28th!
-The evening will include award-winning environmental and outdoor adventure films from around the world that have been selected not only for their great visual stories, but also to inspire and motivate us to continue the cause to keep Rocky Mountain wild.
+The Wild & Scenic Film Festival is on tour again, and making a stop at Denver’s Sie FilmCenter on January 25!
+The evening will include award-winning environmental and outdoor adventure films from around the world that have been selected not only for their great visual stories, but also to inspire and motivate us to continue the cause to keep the Rocky Mountains wild.

 The film festival is made by activists for activists and sits apart from the hundreds of festivals around the world by leaving you feeling inspired and motivated to go out and make a difference in your community and the world.